 The University is not a debtor in Title III and continues to be current on its debt service payment.
 However, the University is subject to a standstill agreement with its senior bondholders.
-The standstill agreement, which requires monthly transfers to the trustee in the amount of approximately \$3.7 million, is scheduled to expire on May 25, 2020, unless otherwise extended.
-More recently, the University gave notice that it would not make its monthly transfers for March 2020 and April 2020, due to the COVID-19 crisis.
+In March of 2020, the University gave notice that it would not make its monthly transfers for March 2020 and April 2020, due to the COVID-19 crisis.
 The parties agreed to amend the standstill agreement to delay the monthly transfer until May 2020.
-National is not a party to the Standstill Agreement.
+National is not a party to the standstill agreement.
+The standstill agreement, which requires monthly transfers to the trustee in the amount of approximately \$3.7 million, originally scheduled to expire on July 15, 2020, has been extended to August 21, 2020.